Aerial warfare in the Russo-Ukrainian war

-During the Russian invasion of Ukraine, aerial warfare took place as early as the dawn of 24 February 2022, with Russian infantry and armored divisions entering into Eastern Ukraine with air support.
+During the Russo-Ukrainian war, aerial warfare took place as early as the dawn of 24 February 2022, with Russian infantry and armored divisions entering into Eastern Ukraine with air support.
 Dozens of missile attacks were reported across Ukraine.
 The main infantry and tank attacks were launched in four spearhead incursions, creating a northern front launched towards Kyiv, a southern front originating in Crimea, a south-eastern front launched at the cities of Luhansk and Donbas, and an eastern front.
 Dozens of missile strikes across Ukraine also reached as far west as Lviv.
 Drones have also been a critical part of the invasion, particularly in regards to combined arms warfare.
 Drones have additionally been employed by Russia in striking Ukrainian critical infrastructure, and have been used by Ukraine to strike military infrastructure in Russian territory.

 Air forces

 Ukrainian Air Force

 After the beginning of the Russo-Ukrainian War on Donbas in 2014, the development of air defense capabilities was a goal of the Ukrainian government.
 This consisted of ensuring that the radio engineering troops, responsible for providing warning from air attacks, could detect targets in a 300–400 km range.
 In addition, Ukraine tried to modernize and increase the lifespans of its man-portable air-defense systems (MANPADS), which played a significant role in Ukraine's short range air defense capabilities.

 The Ukrainian Air Force, led by Lieutenant General Mykola Oleshchuk, is the aerial branch of the Ukrainian Armed Forces.
 Prior to the invasion the Ukrainian Air Force had around 50 MiG-29 fighters in the 40th, 204th and 114th Tactical Aviation Brigade, 32 Su-27 fighters from the 831st and 39th Tactical Aviation Brigade as well as a few of Su-24 and Su-25 aircraft.
 However, the Ukrainian Air Force was still at a technical disadvantage to the Russian Air Force at the beginning of the invasion.
 The Army Aviation was reported to field 15 Mi-2, 60 Mi-8 cargo helicopters and 60 Mi-24 attack helicopters, some of these were non-operational at the time.

 In April 2022, an unspecified country handed spare parts to help Ukraine restore 20 jet aircraft to operational usage, a United States defence official claimed.
 In June 2022, 20 Mi-17 cargo helicopters were supplied by the United States to the Ukrainian Army.

 In May 2023, the United States indicated support for training Ukrainian pilots on the F-16 fighters and for allies to transfer the aircraft to Ukraine.
 After this, multiple countries, including the Netherlands, Denmark and Norway, pledged F-16s to Ukraine.
 On 6 June 2024, according to Le Figaro, French president Emmanuel Macron announced the future transfer of an unspecified number of Mirage 2000-5 fighter jets to Ukraine.